 The monks opened their school in 1887, under the name of Mount Angel College.
 In 1889, Archbishop William Gross of Oregon City asked the monks to establish a seminary in conjunction with their college.

 Since that time, the Seminary has operated continuously.
 Over the years, as the Church’s needs, expectations, and ideas about ministry have changed, so has the Seminary.
-Although the primary focus is still the education of priestly ministers for dioceses and religious communities, the school is open to non-seminarians who are looking for an excellent education in preparation for some aspect of ministry within the Church.
+Although the primary focus is still the education of priestly ministers for dioceses and religious communities, the graduate school is open to non-seminarians who are looking for an excellent education in preparation for some aspect of ministry within the Church.